How Do I Test Backups?

 Once the software from the rescue media is running, make sure it can see the drive that contains your backup images.

-That’s about as far as you can go without actually performing the restore, but it’s tested quite a bit.
+That’s about as far as you can go without performing the restore, but it’s tested quite a bit.

 2. Extract files